Vash63/bsmodinstaller.py/README.md

+## WARNING - WIP, new versions of BSIPA and the death of Modsaber have killed this - still working on fixing it.
+## To anyone trying to get this to work, note my 'winhttp.reg' file just added - this is necessary for _any_ mods to work now
 # bsmodinstaller.py
 Downloads and installs Beat Saber SongLoader, SyncSaber &amp; Other Mods.
 Always the latest version, so you can re-run the script to freshen your mods to their latest release!